MarkHedleyJones/dmenu-extended/README.md

 ### **;;** (double semi-colon) - Execute in terminal and hold on exit
 This is the same using a single semi-colon except once your program has completed the terminal window remains open until you presses enter.
 This is useful for running programs like `inxi` that exit on completion.
 You'll want to use this if you see your program flash up and disappear before you get a chance to see the output.

+### **#** (hash) - Command alias
+Allows the addition of a more descriptive label for a stored command.
+For instance, entering `htop;#View system processes (htop)` will add htop to the menu but it will be visible as '# View system processes (htop)'.
+Similarly, entering `alsamixer;#View and control system audio controls (alsamixer)` will do the same for alsamixer.

+*Tip:* Appending the command name in brackets will allow the user to find the command by entering its name.

 ## Rebuilding the cache (without dmenuExtended_settings)